Au hasard Balthazar: Plot

-Balthazar recovers and Arnold uses the donkey and another to guide tourists around the Pyrenees.
-When the season ends, Balthazar escapes and joins a circus.
-But when the donkey sees Arnold in the audience it goes berserk, and Arnold retrieves it.
-Arnold's uncle dies and he inherits a fortune.
-He throws a wild party at a bar, at which Marie and her mother talk and she is asked to come home, which Marie refuses.
-Gérard puts Arnold on Balthazar's back to ride home.
-However, he is so drunk he falls off, hits his head on the ground and dies.
-The police send Balthazar to market.
-An avaricious local miller buys the donkey, using (and abusing) it for pumping water and milling.
-One rainy night, Marie, soaking wet, knocks on the miller's door asking for shelter - she has run away from Gérard.
-The miller says he'll be her companion and help her to escape, as she confided in him that she wished to "run away" - but the next morning sees her parents and offers them the donkey, the implication being that Marie will follow.
-Marie goes back to her parents.
-Jacques visits, wanting to marry her, and when Marie tells him about the abuse she has suffered he does not change his mind.
-Jacques also says that his father does not want the money the court ordered Marie's father to pay him.
-Marie is conflicted and is not sure if she is angry with Jacques or if she wants to be with him.
-She says she wants to "have it out" with Gérard and goes to visit a barn where they used to meet.
-Gérard is there with his gang, and they strip her, beat her, then lock her in.
+Balthazar recovers, and Arnold uses the donkey, along with another, to guide tourists around the Pyrenees.
+When the tourist season ends, Balthazar escapes and is taken by a circus.
+When Balthazar spots Arnold in the audience, he becomes agitated, and Arnold retrieves him.
+Arnold's uncle dies, leaving him a fortune.
+He throws a wild party at a bar, where Marie and her mother talk, and Marie is asked to return home.
+She refuses.
+Gérard places Arnold on Balthazar's back to ride home, but Arnold, too drunk to stay upright, falls off, hits his head, and dies.
+The police send Balthazar to market, where a greedy local miller buys Balthazar, exploiting him for pumping water and milling grain.

+One rainy night, Marie, soaked and desperate, knocks on the miller's door, seeking shelter after running away from Gérard.
+The miller offers to be her companion and help her escape, as she confides in him her desire to "run away."
+However, the next morning, he approaches her parents and offers them Balthazar, implying that Marie will follow.
+Marie returns to her parents.
+Jacques visits, expressing his desire to marry her.
+When Marie reveals the abuse she has endured, Jacques remains steadfast in his intentions.
+He also informs her that his father no longer wants the money the court ordered Marie's father to pay.
+Marie is conflicted, unsure whether she is angry with Jacques or wants to be with him.
+She declares her intention to confront Gérard and visits a barn where they used to meet.
+Gérard is there with his gang, and they strip her, beat her, and lock her inside.

-Marie's father and Jacques find her and break a window to get in.
-They take her home, pulled in a cart by Balthazar.
-Later Jacques wants to see Marie, but her mother comes downstairs and says, "She's gone and will never come back."
-Marie's father dies shortly after, when visited by a priest.
-While Marie's mother is grieving, Gérard turns up with his gang and asks if they can borrow Balthazar.
-Marie's mother refuses, as Balthazar is to carry the ashes of Marie's father in his funeral procession.
-In the dark of night Gérard abducts Balthazar to carry contraband over the Spanish border.
+Marie's father and Jacques find her and break a window to rescue her.
+They take her home in a cart pulled by Balthazar.
+Later, Jacques wishes to see Marie, but her mother informs him, "She's gone and will never come back."
+Shortly after, Marie's father dies during a visit from a priest.
+As Marie's mother grieves, Gérard arrives with his gang and asks to borrow Balthazar.
+Marie's mother refuses, as Balthazar is meant to carry the ashes of Marie's father in his funeral procession.
+That night, Gérard abducts Balthazar to transport contraband across the Spanish border.

-When Gérard and his accomplice are supposed to meet their contact, they are instead shot at by customs guards and they flee, leaving Balthazar to his fate.
-In the morning, we see Balthazar has a gunshot wound.
-A shepherd and his flock come.
-The sheep gather around Balthazar, their bells jangling.
+When Gérard and his accomplice meet their contact, they are ambushed by customs guards, who open fire.
+The two flee, abandoning Balthazar to his fate.
+By morning, Balthazar is seen with a gunshot wound.
+As a shepherd and his flock approach, the sheep gather around Balthazar, their bells jingling.
 He lies down and dies.